Skip to content

 Zedger is an asset protocol that incorporates a unique hybrid transaction model combining the benefits of both UTXO and account-based transaction models.
 This model provides the Confidential Security Contract (XSC) functionality necessary for Dusk’s securities-related use-cases among them the full lifecycle management of securities and supporting full regulatory compliance.

-Zedger allows for the digital representation, native issuance and management of securites in a privacy-preserving manner.
+Zedger allows for the digital representation, native issuance and management of securities in a privacy-preserving manner.
 Issuers of securities are able to issue, manage, and let investors trade securities as XSC tokens It offers built-in support for compliant settlement, redemption of securities, preventing pre-approved users from having more than one account, supports dividend distribution and voting, and can handle capped transfers.
 Zedger aims to support a range of security types, like stocks, bonds and ETFs.
 The emphasis on regulatory compliance and privacy ensures that all operations meet the highest standards required by financial authorities and stakeholders.

 Deep dive into Zedger